BioComputingUP/EnsembleTools/docs_1/source/overview.rst

 .. code-block:: python

   # import idpet modules for reading, analyzing and visualizing of the IDP ensembles
- from dpet.ensemble import Ensemble from dpet.ensemble_analysis import EnsembleAnalysis from dpet.visualization import Visualization
+ from idpet.ensemble import Ensemble from idpet.ensemble_analysis import EnsembleAnalysis from idpet.visualization import Visualization

 There are two possibilities for loading the data: